teckel12/LuaTelemetry/README.md

 * Between flights (before armed), long-press Enter/dial and select `Reset telemetry` to reset telemetry values
 * Optional (but highly suggested) current sensor needed for fuel and current displays
+* If fuel gauge isn't accurate, be sure you've set CLI values `smartport_fuel_unit` and `battery_capacity` correctly.
+Also, current sensor settings in the configurator need to be calibrated for proper amperage and fuel % data.
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title
 * If you change a telemetry sensor's unit (for example m to ft), power cycle the transmitter to see changes